Rcomian/STS/README.md

-Works when compiled with latest (june 11th AM) pull of VCV rack.
-Cann not guarentee with anything previous to that.
+Final V1 candidate..

 Here is the V1 list so far.
 Documentation to follow.....

-Oddy : Full polyphonic synth (formally Oddyssey, kept slug nale for compatibility.
-Has grown to the point that it does not really resemble an Oddysy any more.
+Oddy : Full polyphonic synth (formally Oddyssey, kept slug name the same for compatibility.
+Has grown to the point that it does not really resemble an Oddysey any more.

 Illiad: V1 Compatible, no changes.